frictionlessdata/website/site/tooling/python/api-reference/README.md

 - `source` _any_ - Source of the file; can be in various forms.
   Usually, it's a string as `<scheme>://path/to/file.<format>`.
   It also can be, for example, an array of data arrays/dictionaries.

-- `headers?` _int|int[]|[int[], str]_ - Either a row
-  number or list of row numbers (in case of multi-line headers) to be considered as headers (rows start counting at 1), or a pair where the first element is header rows and the second the header joiner.
-It defaults to 1.

 - `scheme?` _str_ - Scheme for loading the file (file, http, ...).
   If not set, it'll be inferred from `source`.